kohkimakimoto/essh/README.md

     ForwardAgent = "yes",
     description = "my web01 server",
     hooks = {
-        before = function()
+        -- Runs the script on the local before connecting.
+This is an example to change screen color to red. before_connect = "osascript -e 'tell application \"Terminal\" to set current settings of first window to settings set \"Red Sands\"'",

-            -- This is an example to change screen color to red. os.execute("osascript -e 'tell application \"Terminal\" to set current settings of first window to settings set \"Red Sands\"'") end,
+        -- Runs the script on the remote after connecting. after_connect = [=[
-        after = function()
+        echo "Connected to $(hostname)"
-            -- This is an example to change screen color to black. os.execute("osascript -e 'tell application \"Terminal\" to set current settings of first window to settings set \"Pro\"'") end,
+        ]=],

-    }
+        -- Runs the script on the local after disconnecting.
+This is an example to change screen color to black. after_disconnect = "osascript -e 'tell application \"Terminal\" to set current settings of first window to settings set \"Pro\"'", }
 }
 ```

-`before` hook fires before you connect a server via SSH. `after` hook fires after you disconnect SSH connection.
+`before_connect` and `after_disconnect` also can be written as Lua function instead of shell script.

 ### Variables